indutny/uv_link_t/README.md

-`uv_link_t` aims to solve complexity problem that quickly escalates once using multiple layers of protocols in [libuv][0] by providing a way to implement protocols separately and chain them together in easy and high-performant way using very narrow interfaces.
+`uv_link_t` aims to solve complexity problem that quickly escalates once using multiple layers of protocols in [libuv][0] by providing a way to implement protocols separately and chain them together in an easy and high-performant way using very narrow interfaces.

 ## How?